jchan042/cs506-final-project/README.md

-Morning peaks on weekday commutes (7–9 AM, Monday–Friday) Evening wind-down listening (9–11 PM, particularly on weekdays) Extended weekend sessions on Saturday and Sunday afternoons Monthly variation — certain months show compressed, high-intensity listening while others are diffuse
+Morning peaks on weekday commutes (7–9 AM, Monday–Friday) Evening wind-down listening (9–11 PM, particularly on weekdays) Extended weekend sessions on Saturday and Sunday afternoons Monthly variation : certain months show compressed, high-intensity listening while others are diffuse

-These patterns can directly inform when to push recommendations — a curated "Monday morning" playlist is more contextually relevant than a generic weekly digest.
+These patterns can directly inform when to push recommendations: a curated "Monday morning" playlist is more contextually relevant than a generic weekly digest.

 4. Audio Feature Radar Chart
 The seven Spotify audio features are averaged across all tracks in df_audio and plotted on a polar radar chart.
-The resulting polygon is the listener's acoustic fingerprint — a signature of what they tend to listen to at a feature level.
+The resulting polygon is the listener's acoustic fingerprint : a signature of what they tend to listen to at a feature level.
 Key insight: The shape of the radar reveals taste at a glance.
 A listener with high valence and energy gravitates toward upbeat, euphoric music.
 High acousticness and low energy points to a preference for quiet, intimate recordings.
 High speechiness suggests spoken-word content or rap.
 This fingerprint is used as a similarity target when ranking candidate tracks for recommendation.